 At the completion of this initial phase of the cremation process the remains are relocated to the second chamber to remove any ash from the coffin itself.
 Once this has been completed the remnants of the deceased are placed into a cooling tray.
-When cooled, metallic contents (such as prostheses, coffin nails etc) are removed, collected and interred within the grounds of the crematorium.
+When cooled, metallic contents (such as prostheses, coffin nails, etc) are removed, collected and recycled.

 Cremation does not replace a funeral, rather it allows for more choices when it comes to choosing a loved one’s final resting place, selecting a permanent memorial, and bringing the bereaved together to pay tribute to the deceased.